Deploying to servers in a private network

 Using a deployment service such as DeployHQ to automate your deployment process is very convenient, but it can be a troublesome process to set up if you don't have direct access to the destination server.
-This is most common in situations where the server is within a private network.
+This is most common in situations where the server is within a private network — behind a firewall, on a VPN, or otherwise unreachable from the public internet.

 The Solution

-Fortunately, we've created our own application, the DeployHQ Agent that is designed with this use case in mind.
-The Agent is a tiny application that runs on a server in your network, keeping a persistent, secure connection open to our network and allowing, optionally, access to other servers in the same network.
+Fortunately, we've created our own application, the DeployHQ Agent, that is designed with this use case in mind.
+The Agent is a lightweight application that runs on a server in your network, keeping a persistent, secure connection open to our infrastructure and allowing, optionally, access to other servers in the same network.

-Because the agent acts as a proxy, you can actually use to connect via any supported protocol, whether that's FTP, SSH/SFTP or even S3.
+Because the agent acts as a proxy, you can use it to connect via any supported protocol, whether that's FTP, SSH/SFTP, or even S3.
+If you're new to SSH-based deployments, you may also find our guide on OpenSSH on Windows helpful.

 Installing the DeployHQ Agent

-You'll need Ruby 2.2.x, or above installed on your system to be able to use the DeployHQ Agent.
+You'll need Ruby 2.7 or above installed on your system to use the DeployHQ Agent.
 You can install it and the required dependencies using the commands below:

 $ sudo apt install ruby ruby-dev build-essential